Marijuana Culture in Montezuma, Costa Rica

 A man with dirty blond dreadlocks looked over to us and said: “We speak the same language, the language of the ocean…” He paused for a second, “And marijuana,” he added, before laughing and turning his view back towards the sea.

-Whether it was the abundance of pot smoke, the pristine location or a day of exhausted traveling, it was impossible not to settle pretty quickly into tranquility.
+Whether it was the abundance of pot smoke, the pristine location, or a day of exhausting traveling, it was impossible not to settle pretty quickly into tranquility.

 Despite the uncountable amount of bug bites, sharing the shower with a crab, and the risk of getting hit by lightning during the daily storms, the three days we spent at Hotel Lys gave us a glimpse into what I’d assume backpacking through small towns would’ve been like years ago.

 In such a globalized world, these experiences are harder to come by but sought after more by travelers determined to get off the tourist trail.

 As I look at the scars I still carry from some of the more intense bug bites, one thing becomes clear.
 Hotel Lys taught us the price of staying off the beaten track.
 You’ve got to pay for paradise: one way or another.

 Samantha Lego is a recent journalism graduate from Vancouver, B.C.
 A self-described travel addict, she spends the majority of her free time traveling the globe for as little money as possible and spending the rest of her time reminiscing about it.
 She has lofty goals and an unrealistic bank balance.
 Currently, she’s traveling around Australia, soaking up as much sun as her poor Canadian skin can manage.